matchms/matchms/paper/paper.md

 ``Matchms`` is freely accessible either as conda package (https://anaconda.org/nlesc/matchms), or in form of source-code on GitHub (https://github.com/matchms/matchms).
 For further code examples and documentation see https://matchms.readthedocs.io/en/latest/.
 All main functions are covered by tests and continuous integration to offer reliable functionality.
-We explicitly value future contributions from a mass spectrometry interested community and hope that "matchms" can serve as a reliable and accessible entry point for handling complex mass spectrometry datasets using Python.
+We explicitly value future contributions from a mass spectrometry interested community and hope that ``matchms`` can serve as a reliable and accessible entry point for handling complex mass spectrometry datasets using Python.

 # Example workflow